crillab/pfactory/README.md

-# pFactory:
+# pFactory - A generic library for designing parallel solvers
 pFactory is a parallel library designed to support and facilitate the implementation of parallel solvers in C++.
 It provides robust implementations of parallel algorithms and allows seamlessly sharing mechanisms, divide-and-conquer or portfolio methods. pFactory is not related to a specific problem and can very easily be incorporated in order to solve any kind of combinatorial problem (SAT, CSP, MAXSAT...).

 To make user-friendly the usage of communications, our library contains an object called Communicator<T> using templates.
-Using such object, it is possible to share any kind of informations (vector, int...):
+Using such object, it is possible to share any kind of informations (vector, int...).
+A dedicated and powerful algorithms to exchange such informations is provided.

 More informations are given in the following paper: